SenseNet/sncom-resources/_docs/tutorials/starting-out-with-aurelia.md

 # Getting started with sensenet using Aurelia Framework

-There was a lot of development in the frontent frameworks ecosystem over the last couple of years - and you can use a wide range of them with the latest version of *sensenet*.
+There was a lot of development in the frontend frameworks ecosystem over the last couple of years - and you can use a wide range of them with the latest version of *sensenet*.
 The following step by step tutorial will guide you how to put it all together - this time with [Aurelia](http://aurelia.io/) and [Typescript](https://www.typescriptlang.org/).

 ## Prerequisites